aap82/pimatic-flic/README.md

 After the pairing process is complete,

-This is _highly discouraged_, BUT, it is possible to pair a single flic with multiple daemons, and through the FlicButton device options, select the daemon to which to connect.
+This is _experimental_ and _highly discouraged_, BUT, it is possible to pair a single flic with multiple daemons, and through the FlicButton device options, select the daemon to which to connect.